Thursday, 06 July 2017

 Dietmar Kammerer (Marburg) What Is a Surveillance Culture (and How Many Are There)?

-Sebastian Herrmann (Leipzig) Big Data, Algorithms, and the Cultural Work of Surveillance Panic
+Sebastian Herrmann (Leipzig) Big Data, Algorithms, and the Cultural Work of Surveillance Panic (This workshop takes place in room B29)

 Registration for both workshops is open until 23 June (email to: Wibke Schniedermann)!